 These events are usually set in stone and very important to your business, so when you’re creating your social media calendar, you should also make sure to add them to it.
 Think of how social media can help you promote them: when should you start?
 When will you stop?
 How often will you tweet and post updates about it?

-Find your balance
+Find your balance between promotion and value

 Businesses on social media need to find the right balance between promoting their business and entertaining their fans and followers.
 And when you keep a social media calendar, it’s so much easier to control the distribution frequency of different types of updates.